 Can I opt-out of model training and still have a personalized Copilot experience?

-AI training applies to consumer Copilot offerings including Copilot Pro.
-It excludes users of Copilot with organizational Entra ID accounts, and any Microsoft 365 consumer users or Copilot conversations integrated within Microsoft 365 consumer apps such as Word, Excel, PowerPoint or Outlook.
+AI model training applies to our consumer Copilot experience.
+It excludes users of Copilot with organizational Entra ID accounts, and any Microsoft 365 consumer users or Copilot conversations integrated within Microsoft 365 consumer apps such as Word, Excel, PowerPoint, or Outlook.
 Users of those products will not see this setting, and their conversations will not be used for training the generative AI models we offer in Copilot or other products.

 We recognize that commercial customers have varying compliance requirements across industries and around the world.
 Microsoft will continue helping these organizations use tenant boundaries and other controls we provide to identify and manage data they own, separately.
 To learn more about how Microsoft handles model training for commercial customers, read about Enterprise Data Protection.